Basis-Theory/docs/source/includes/api-reference/_pagination.md

 }
 ```

 All `List` endpoints support pagination to allow bulk fetching multiple items.
 Each `List` endpoint shares a common response structure.
-Examples of these requests can be seen in [List Applications](#applications-list-applications), [List Tokens](#tokens-list-tokens), and [List Atomic Cards](#atomic-cards-list-atomic-cards)
+Examples of these requests can be seen in [List Applications](#applications-list-applications) and [List Tokens](#tokens-list-tokens).

 ### Query Parameters